Are you wasting your marketing budget on newspaper ads?

 According to a late 2012 article from Pew Research Center, 23% of Americans read print newspapers.
 Pew also noted that print readership dropped by 18% over the previous decade, so I can only imagine that now, over 3 years later, print readership is closer to 20%.

 Granted, not all print readers have their newspaper delivered to their home, but if we take my neighborhood as a sampling and look at the data from Pew Research Center, it’s apparent that statistically very few homes actually took their paper from the driveway to read.

 Why this matters

 Well, for starters, newspaper ads aren’t cheap.
 In fact, they’re pretty pricey and when it comes to cost, you will truly pay a premium for anything more than a small 1/8 or 1/4 page ad.
-You also need to understand that many factors go in to the cost of your ad.
+You also need to understand that many factors go into the cost of your ad.

 - When your ad will run: Circulation levels differ throughout the week and on weekends and the Sunday paper, which has the highest circulation, also has the most amount of ads, which are typically priced at a premium.

 - Designing the ad: Some newspapers will include the design of your ad in the cost.
-Sure, you’ll save money on paying a designer, but do you want to spend the money to advertise for your business only to go cheap on the design?
-If you’re spending the money to run an ad, it’s vital to have both a clear marketing strategy in place and well-designed ad.
+Sure, you’ll save money on paying a designer, but do you want to spend the money to advertise your business only to go cheap on the design?
+If you’re spending the money to run an ad, it’s vital to have both a clear marketing strategy in place and a well-designed ad.